MIC-DKFZ/cmdint/Readme.md

 #CmdInterface

-Intended for people who, at some point, encountered folders with a ton of files of unknown origin that were supposedly generated during some command line or python experiment using an unknown set of parameters and who now want to reproduce the results or simply understand what happened.
+Intended for people who, at some point, encountered folders with a ton of files of unknown origin that were supposedly generated during some command line or python experiment using an unknown set of parameters and who unsuccessfully tried to reproduce the results or to simply understand what happened.

 To avoid such a situation, this python package enables detailed logging of command line experiments in a very lightweight manner (coding wise).
 Also supports logging of python functions.
 CmdInterface wraps your command line or python function calls in a few lines of code and logs everything you might need to reproduce the experiment later on or to simply check what you did a couple of years ago.